ImplicitRDP: An End-to-End Visual-Force Diffusion Policy with Structural Slow-Fast Learning: Methodology

 While equation \ref{eq:vt_calculation} implies that predicting $x_{vt}$ is mathematically equivalent to predicting $f_{ext}$ (given $x_{real}$ and $K$), the virtual target offers two significant advantages for representation learning.

-The first one is \textbf{objective alignment.} Force sensors typically measure force signals in the TCP frame, whereas actions are trajectories in the robot base or world frame.
-In contrast, the virtual target $x_{vt}$ is also a motion trajectory computed in the same coordinate system as the action space.
+The first one is \textbf{objective alignment.} Raw force prediction uses a sensor-frame signal, whereas the virtual target $x_{vt}$ is computed in the same world-frame Cartesian coordinate system as the action space.
 This alignment helps the network to learn a consistent representation for both motion planning and force understanding.

 The second one is \textbf{adaptive importance weighting.} The use of adaptive stiffness acts as a dynamic weighting mechanism.
 Consider the deviation $\Delta x \triangleq x_{vt} - x_{real} = K^{-1}f_{ext}$. \begin{itemize} \item In free motion, $\|f_{ext}\|$ is small (mostly sensor noise).
 According to Eq. \ref{eq:adaptive_stiffness}, $K$ becomes large ($k_{max}$), making $K^{-1}$ small.
 Consequently, $\Delta x \to 0$, and $x_{vt} \approx x_{real}$. \item During contact, $\|f_{ext}\|$ is large. $K$ becomes small ($k_{min}$), making $K^{-1}$ large.
-This amplifies $\Delta x$, causing $x_{vt}$ to deviate significantly from $x_{real}$. \end{itemize} This mechanism effectively assigns higher loss weights to high-force contact events, forcing the network to pay attention to critical force feedback while ignoring noise during free motion.
+This amplifies $\Delta x$, causing $x_{vt}$ to deviate significantly from $x_{real}$. \end{itemize} This mechanism makes high-force contact events contribute more strongly while ignoring noise during free motion, without relying on task-specific manual loss weights.